Carlo Ancelotti: Style of management and reception

+Ancelotti's 2024–25 season was notably marked by four consecutive defeats to Barcelona under Hansi Flick, across La Liga, the 2024 Supercopa de España final, the Copa del Rey final, and a late-season league encounter.
+The matches exposed structural weaknesses in Ancelotti's typically balanced 4–3–3 system, particularly when facing high-intensity pressing and rapid wide transitions.
+Flick's Barcelona consistently targeted the space behind Madrid's advancing full-backs, using wide overloads and fast switches of play to isolate Real's defenders.
+Ancelotti's midfield trio often struggled to cope with the verticality of Barcelona's attacking patterns, particularly when pressed into transitional moments.
+Despite Kylian Mbappé's individual brilliance in the final La Liga match—scoring a hat-trick—Madrid's defensive line was repeatedly caught high and exposed by diagonal runs from Lamine Yamal and Raphinha.
+The sequence of defeats sparked criticism of Ancelotti's reluctance to adapt tactically, with analysts noting his adherence to familiar patterns even as Barcelona's pressing traps and wide combinations consistently unbalanced his team.
+The four defeats were viewed as a rare blemish on Ancelotti's otherwise pragmatic and adaptive managerial reputation.

 Personal life

-Ancelotti has two children: a daughter, Katia; and a son, Davide, who was his assistant coach at Everton, and now also at Real Madrid.
+Ancelotti has two children: a daughter, and a son, Davide, who was his assistant coach at Everton and Real Madrid.
 Davide previously also played in the Milan youth team and joined Borgomanero in June 2008.
 In 2008, Ancelotti confirmed in an interview that he had broken up with his wife of 25 years, Luisa Gibellini.
 He subsequently dated Romanian Marina Crețu.
 In 2011, it was announced he was dating Canadian businesswoman Mariann Barrena McClay.
 Ancelotti and Barrena McClay married in Vancouver in July 2014.
+Ancelotti identifies as Catholic.

 In May 2009, Ancelotti's autobiography, Preferisco la Coppa ("I Prefer the Cup", with a word-play by Ancelotti on the Italian word "coppa" that stands both for "cup" and a type of cured cold pork meat cut, which is produced in Ancelotti's native region of Emilia-Romagna), was published, with all proceeds from sales of the book going to the Fondazione Stefano Borgonovo for the funding of research on amyotrophic lateral sclerosis.

-In his last season with Chelsea, Ancelotti had to travel back to Italy on a regular basis to visit his 87-year-old father who was in poor health with diabetes and other issues.
+In his last season with Chelsea, Ancelotti traveled back to Italy on a regular basis to visit his 87-year-old father who was in poor health with diabetes and other issues.
 On the issue, he said: "I don't have a problem managing the team for this reason.
 It's difficult, emotionally, when it's your father... but this is life.
 I have to do my best to stay close to him, but this is the life."
 His father died on 29 September 2010, aged 87.